 For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this limited one-year warranty , GE will also provide, free of charge , all labor and related service to replace the defective part.
+During this limited one-year warranty , GE will provide, free of charge , all labor to replace the defective part.
+You will be responsible for any in-home service costs.
+Nine Years For the second through the tenth year from the The magnetron tube, if the magnetron tube fails due to a defect in materials or workmanship.
+During this nine-year limited warranty , you will be responsible for any labor or in-home service costs.

-For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For each of the above limited warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.